 Rotary Seal Selection

 Kalsi Seals are available directly from Kalsi Engineering in an assortment of styles, cross-sectional sizes, and materials to address various operating parameters.
-For detailed information, visit our literature page.
+For detailed information about using Kalsi Seals in your rotary shaft seal assembly, visit our literature page.
 Seals are stocked in diameters ranging from 0.394″ (10 mm) to 17.500″ (444.5 mm).
 Custom diameters and cross-sectional sizes can also be provided if desired.

 Kalsi Engineering, Inc. was established in 1978 to provide mechanical consulting engineering services, and is recognized worldwide for technical excellence.
 The founder of the company, Dr. M.S.
 Kalsi, was the manager of R&D for an oilfield equipment manufacturer prior to starting Kalsi Engineering.
 He first became interested in elastohydrodynamic lubrication while pursuing his graduate degrees, and his fundamental research led to the basic Kalsi Seal design.
 Since then, the company’s application experience and continued commitment to hydrodynamic seal research have resulted in many innovations that continue to enhance rotary performance and expand our product line.